mcc-us/ea/_questions/q6-filing-status.md

 A. No, Harlan must still file his returns on time.
 B. Yes, disaster relief provisions apply and no further action is needed.
-C. **Yes, disaster relief provisions apply, but Harlan may have to contact the IRS to request relief. correct**
+C. Yes, disaster relief provisions apply, but Harlan may have to contact the IRS to request relief.
 D. None of the answers are correct.

 Study Unit 1: Preliminary Work with Taxpayer Data covers the information for this question.